 On September 13, 2019, the FDA published a statement alerting patients and health care professionals about the presence of NDMA in some medications containing ranitidine, including some products commonly known as the brand-name drug Zantac.

 NDMA, short for N-nitrosodimethylamine, is classified as a probable human carcinogen- or a substance that could cause cancer.
-Zantac, the brand-name drug-containing ranitidine, is popular over the counter medication used to treat heartburn, acid indigestion, and a sour stomach.
-If you’ve been diagnosed with cancer after taking this medication, you may be entitled to substantial compensation with help from our Cleveland Zantac lawyers.
+Zantac, the brand-name drug-containing ranitidine, is a popular over-the-counter medication used to treat heartburn, acid indigestion, and a sour stomach.
+If you’ve been diagnosed with cancer after taking this medication, you may be entitled to substantial compensation with help from a Cleveland Zantac lawyer.
 To learn more or discuss how to get started, consult with a dangerous drugs attorney with our firm today.

 According to Web MD, Ranitidine is used to treat existing stomach and intestinal ulcers and prevent them from coming back once healed.
 Zantac is also used to treat various stomach problems, esophagus (throat) problems, and other issues such as: